 It has been known for many years that long-chain polyunsaturated fatty acids (DHA and ARA in particular) accumulate in the brain and eye of the fetus during gestation, especially during the last trimester of pregnancy.
 More recent studies show that DHA and ARA may play an important role for brain and eye development during infancy as well.
 Breast-fed infants receive DHA and ARA from their moms and studies show that breast-fed infants typically have higher blood levels of DHA and ARA in comparison to infants fed formulas without DHA and ARA.
 For this reason, and because of the important role DHA and ARA are thought to play with brain and eye development, many infant formulas are now fortified with DHA and ARA to more closely resemble the intake of breast-fed infants.

-The DHA and ARA found in Neocate Infant with DHA and ARA are vegetarian and non-GMO (meaning they are not derived from genetically-modified sources).
-The source of DHA is C. Cohnii Oil and the source of ARA is M. Alpina Oil.
+The DHA and ARA found in Neocate Infant with DHA and ARA are vegetarian.
+The source of DHA is C. Cohnii oil and the source of ARA is M. Alpina oil.

 So now when you see the “DHA and ARA” banner on your can of Neocate (if you use the Neocate Infant with DHA and ARA), you’ll know exactly what it means!